zynga/rl-bakery/README.md

 Note that we develop and test on our laptops using "local" PySpark clusters provided by the PySpark libraries.
 You should be able to get this library running locally without much more effort than a Pip install.
 However, a real Spark cluster is required to run this at scale.

 ### What applications should use this library?
 This library helps create RL applications that do batch training on a regular basis over time.
-Suppose you want to personalize a website with an RL Agent, to choose optimized values for each user based on their unique context.
+Suppose you want to personalize a website with an RL Agent; the Agent chooses optimized values for each user based on their unique context.
 The Agent can be updated once per day using the batch of offline data collected over the previous 24 hours.
 RL-Bakery was created for these types of applications, it makes it easier to manage the data over multiple days and combine it into a trajectory format required to update RL Agents.

 ### What applications shouldn't necessarily use this library?
 These applications don't currently benefit from the library: